- Gabrielle Union rose to prominence as the star of BET’s hit series, Being Mary Jane.

 One of today’s hottest stars, Gabrielle Union, continues to shine.

 Gabrielle starred in BET’s Being Mary Jane.
 She plays ‘Mary Jane Paul,’ a successful talk show host searching for “Mr. Right,” while balancing her professional and private life.
 Gabrielle was also recently seen on the big screen in Think Like a Man, Think Like a Man Too and Top Five.

 Gabrielle’s film credits include Good Deeds, critically acclaimed Cadillac Records, The Perfect Holiday, Tyler Perry’s Daddy’s Little Girls, Running With Scissors, Bad Boys II, Universal’s cult hit Bring It On, Love & Basketball, Ten Things I Hate About You, and She’s All That, just to name a few.

-On the small screen, Gabrielle made her debut in UPN’s hit comedy "Moesha," and then went on to guest-star on such hit shows as "ER," "Dave’s World," and "The Steve Harvey Show."
-Shortly thereafter, Gabrielle had a recurring role on two WB hit shows, "Sister, Sister" and "7th Heaven."
-Gabrielle stirred things up when she guest starred on "Friends" as a love interest to both Joey (Matt LeBlanc) and Ross (David Schwimmer).
+On the small screen, Gabrielle made her debut in UPN’s hit comedy Moesha, and then went on to guest-star on such hit shows as ER, Dave’s World and The Steve Harvey Show.
+Shortly thereafter, Gabrielle had a recurring role on two WB hit shows, Sister, Sister and 7th Heaven.
+Gabrielle stirred things up when she guest starred as a love interest to both ‘Joey’ (Matt LeBlanc) and ‘Ross’ (David Schwimmer) on Friends.
 With this role, Gabrielle marked the first African-American love interest on the series.

-Gabrielle recently released her New York times bestselling memoir, "We’re Going to Need More Wine," which features a powerful collection of essays about gender, sexuality, race, beauty, Hollywood, and what it means to be a modern woman.
+Gabrielle released her memoir, We’re Going to Need More Wine, which features a powerful collection of essays about gender, sexuality, race, beauty, Hollywood, and what it means to be a modern woman.

 If you are a resident of a member state of the European Economic Area (including the European Union) and Switzerland Click Here